Karma From Smearing Sri Chinmoy

-What I may be able to illustrate in these posts is that the reason I felt fueled to make Sri Chinmoy “pay” is because of the emotional abuse I’ve dealt with all my life.
+What I may be able to illustrate in these posts is the emotional abuse I’ve dealt with all my life is the reason I felt fueled to make Sri Chinmoy “pay”.
 I’ve never really been taught to “turn the other cheek,” having too often received and witnessed the opposite.
 I’ve only recently started embracing this way of responding and reacting by studying the New Testament over the last two or three years.

 This is a brutal experience for me.
 I often feel deeply hurt by how I have been treated and what I’ve been going through.
 But there is a positive side to this.
 It seems to be fulfilling all my dreams.
 The ones deep in my heart.
 A gift from Sri Chinmoy?

 I assure you, you may not understand how this is a gift this early into the blog, but I do.
 Please stay with me until you, too, see it as a gift.

 My behavior has led to other karma I have to deal with, but this blog will only cover my karma from smearing Sri Chinmoy and other supporting information regarding that.